 My pleasure in finding the Bradt Guide to Oman in the shop was tripled by it sharing a shelf with the Jan Morris book Sultan in Oman.
 This book covers the country warts and all as Jan (then James) made a mad dash with Sultan Said, the ruler of Oman, from Salalah to Nizwa and beyond as the first stage in the reimposition of Sultanic rule over all the country.

 Will Jan’s skill with language flow though the books to me, I hope so.
-A bit farther away I found ‘My House in Damascus’ by Diana Darke, who of course is co-author of the Bradt Guide.
+A bit farther away I found ‘My House in Damascus’ by Diana Darke, who of course was the original author of the Bradt Guide 1st edition on Oman.